EBISPOT/OXO/dataloading/readme.md

 ### Project structure

-- The *oxo folder* contains the scripts to create the csv raw files that are imported into oxo as 'related'
+- The *oxo folder* contains the scripts to load data into OxO.
-- The *paxo folder* contains the scripts to predict mappings.
+- The *paxo folder* contains the scripts to generate predicted mappings.
-- The *standard folder* contains a dummy standard file to demonstrate how a standard file should be formated.
-A standard can be used to validate the mapping result against

-### Installation of requirements
-To run the scripts in both folders some libaries have to be installed.
-This is best done in a virtualenv and followed by:
-> pip install -r requirements.txt
+  - You can evaluate paxo using a gold standard set of mappings.
+The *standard folder* contains an example of how the gold
+    standard mapppings needs to be formatted.